 We examined all 23 SQLI reports issued by ARDILLA and found no false positives.
 All attacks involved disrupting the SQL WHERE clause.
-In 4 cases, attacks result in data corruption; in 19 cases, attacks result in information leaking, sometimes as serious as bypassing login authentication.
+In 4 cases, attacks result in data corruption (by disrupting UPDATE); in 19 cases, attacks result in information leaking (by disrupting SELECT), sometimes as serious as bypassing login authentication.

-We examined all 69 (33+24+12) unique XSS reports issued by ARDILLA.
+We examined all 86 unique XSS reports issued by ARDILLA and classified them as true vulnerabilities or false positives.
 We found 24 false positives in the lenient mode for first-order XSS (42% false-positive rate), and 0% percent false-positive rate for all other cases: strict first-order XSS, lenient and strict second-order XSS.
+Example created SQLI attack.
+In webchess, ARDILLA found a vulnerability in mainmenu.php that allows an attacker to retrieve information about all players without entering a password.
+The application constructs the vulnerable statement directly from user input: